couchbaselabs/TouchDB-iOS/README.md

 ## Development Status ##

-TouchDB 1.0.1 was released on January 15, 2013.
+TouchDB 1.0.1 was released on January 15, 2013; there have been various bug fixes since then.
+Use the latest revision on the default 'master' branch.

-In general, the "stable" branch represents the latest stable release, while the "master" branch has the latest commits and may not be solid.
-Any other branches are probably experimental.

-## Downloading TouchDB ##

-* [Latest stable build][20].
-* [Latest revisions][19] (built hourly after any commits.
-Each archive is timestamped.
-May not be stable; use at your own risk.)
+TouchDB has not been actively developed since Spring 2013.
+It's not recommended for new projects.

 ## Building TouchDB ##